- Home

 Moriah Fender, BSN, RN + –

-Moriah Fender, BSN, RN, originally from Hendersonville, North Carolina, is a second year PhD student and part of the 10th cohort of Hillman Scholars in Nursing Innovation.
-Her current research interests involve geriatric health disparities in rural Appalachia.
+Moriah Fender, BSN, RN, originally from Hendersonville, North Carolina, is a third-year PhD student and part of the 10th cohort of Hillman Scholars in Nursing Innovation.
+Her research focuses on geriatric health disparities in rural Appalachia.
 Specifically, Moriah aspires to improve health care access for people with dementia and their caregivers by bolstering research on home- and community-based services in the Appalachian region.
 Moriah believes nurses will be at the forefront of impact in this region in hopes of offering equitable health care in North Carolina.
 In her free time, Moriah enjoys spending time outside, reading good books, and laughing with her friends.

 DISSERTATION TOPIC